 Separate your knees hip distance apart on the mat.
 Sit back on your heels as you extend your arms forward, shoulder-distance apart, to come into Child’s Pose.
 Keep your palms and forehead gently planted on your mat and let your chest drop toward the ground.
 Feel the connection of your body to the earth and breathe into that grounding sensation.
 Hold this posture for 10 breaths, letting your body relax and soften even more with each exhale.

 Slowly make your way to standing with your feet hip-distance apart or wider.
-Take a deep breath in and, on an exhale, fold forward over your legs.
+Take a deep breath in and, on an exhale, fold forward over your legs in Standing Forward Bend.
 Keep a deep bend in your knees and let your head and neck relax and hang.
 You can invite gentle movement into the posture by swaying back and forth or shaking your head yes and no. Let your body be relaxed.
-Hold for 10–20 breaths.
+Hold for 10-20 breaths.

 Gently transition onto your back with both knees bent and your feet on your mat.
 Bring the right knee into the chest and cross your right ankle to your left thigh.
-Reach one hand on either side of your left thigh and interlace your fingers behind your hamstring, using the pressure of your hands to gently draw the thigh closer to the body.
+If you want to intensify the stretch, reach one hand on either side of your left thigh and interlace your fingers behind your thigh, using the pressure of your hands to gently draw the thigh closer to the body.
 Keep your right foot flexed as you stretch into the right hip.
-Hold for five breaths and then switch sides.
+Hold for 5 breaths and then switch sides.

 From Reclined Pigeon, place both your feet flat on the mat, hip-distance apart, knees pointing toward the sky.
-On an inhale, press down through your feet and lift your hips off the mat, sliding your block or prop underneath your sacrum.
+On an inhale, press down through your feet and lift your hips off the mat, sliding your block or prop underneath your sacrum in Supported Bridge.
 Let your body relax onto the prop.
 You want to feel comfortable and supported.
 Rest your arms alongside your body and relax your shoulders.
 Remain in the pose for 10 breaths.

 From Supported Bridge, transition into Waterfall by extending your legs up toward the ceiling.
 You may need to adjust the block or prop so you continue to feel comfortable and supported.
 Keep a slight bend in the knees and let your legs be relaxed.
 Gently hold the posture for up to 20 breaths.